Core Services: AWS vs Azure

 Networking

-Scalable Domain Name System (DNS) web service.
+Scalable Domain Name System (DNS) web service, offering domain registration, DNS routing, and health checking.

-Distributes incoming application traffic across multiple targets.
+Distributes incoming application traffic across multiple targets, such as EC2 instances, containers, and IP addresses.

 Databases

-Managed relational database services.
+Managed relational database services supporting various engines.

 Managed NoSQL database services.